neutronimaging/python_notebooks/README.md

 * `kedokudo/neutron-imaging:latest`: the image name and tag

 > __WARNING__
-> On some system the port mapping is restricted by IT through a system wide policy or network-wide policy, which would prevent you from accessing the Jupyter inside the container.
+> * On some system the port mapping is restricted by IT through a system wide policy or network-wide policy, which would prevent you from accessing the Jupyter inside the container.
 > For such situation, you can either contact the IT to figure out a correct setting for your system, or try to run the container on a non-restricted machine/network.
+> * Some of the Widgets are still not functioning reliably within Jupyter Lab environment.
+Additional adjustments are being made to improve its stability.

 ## How to contribute back